 Students must maintain Satisfactory Academic Progress, according to the standards and practices of the University.
 Students who fail to maintain satisfactory progress may not receive federal Title IV assistance or state and University need-based grants and scholarships.

 On June 16, 2020, the University announced that all students, regardless of citizenship or immigration status, are now eligible for admission and enrollment at UVA.
-Federal law currently prohibits undocumented students from receiving financial aid to attend UVA, but the University will be working with a number of organizations in the coming months in the hopes of resolving some of these issues.
+However, federal law currently prohibits undocumented students from receiving federal financial aid to attend UVA.
 See this article for more information about the announcement.